 Are you a do-it-yourselfer?
 Enjoy the satisfaction of completing a project on your own?

-While First State highly recommends any electrical work be completed by a licensed electrician, many jurisdictions allow homeowners to complete certain electrical projects themselves with a valid Homeowner Permit.
+While First State highly recommends any electrical work be completed by a licensed electrician, some jurisdictions allow homeowners to complete certain electrical projects themselves with a valid Homeowner Permit.

 Please contact your respective jurisdiction regarding permit requirements for homeowner’s self-work.
 In Maryland, that could be your County or local Town or City.
-In Delaware, that is the Board of Electrical Examiners through the Division of Professional Regulations.
+In Delaware, that is the Board of Electrical Examiners through the Division of Professional Regulations (DPR).
 The Homeowner Permit page can be accessed directly here: https://dpr.delaware.gov/boards/electrician/homeowner-permit/

 First State must ensure homeowners adhere to the following State requirements: